 It is vitally important when creating a product gap, and a submission record (to tie a gap to a customer), that we offer additional details like the true level of impact this gap has on a customer and what their current workaround may be, if any.
 This information arms our Product team with the critical detail that can determine if and when a request is accepted for work, so be sure to provide as much context as possible.

 If you have gotten a specific feedback request that a customer(s) would like to track the progress of you should log that feedback as a Product Gap in Salesforce.
 Doing so allows full transparency to CEs and Product Eng on how many customers are impacted by an issue and what teams are responsible.

-To create a Product Gap, navigate to the impacted customer(s) most recent Opportunity, whether it’s a net new opp or a renewal.
+To create a Product Gap, navigate to the impacted customer(s) most recent Opportunity that is relevant to the product gap.
+If the most recent Opportunity is related to an expansion product (Code Insights or Batch Changes), but the product gap feedback is not, do not use that Opportunity and instead use the overall renewal or expansion Opportunity.
 When viewing the Opportunity, you should see a related list labeled “Product Gap Submissions”.
 Create a new Submission, and search in the field Product Gap to see if a gap already exists for what you wish to log.
 If no gap exists, create one, and then continue creating your submission that will tie your customer to the Product Gap.
 A gap submission should include the following:

 - Severity - P0: Dealbreaker, P1: Significant Pain Point, P2: Nice to Have